sodazone/xcm-testing-tools/README.md

 ## Setup with Other Parachains

-To incorporate different parachain runtimes into Zombienet, follow these straightforward steps.
-Begin by downloading or building the binaries of the desired parachain.
-Then, copy these binaries into the `<root-project>/bin` directory and update the Zombienet configuration located at `<root-project>/config`.
+To incorporate different parachain runtimes into Zombienet, download or build the binaries of the desired parachains and copy them into the `<root-project>/bin` directory.
+Update the configuration located at `<root-project>/config` to add the new chains before running Zombienet.

 The scripts mentioned earlier utilize the sample configuration `<root-project>/config/zn-asset-hub-astar.toml`.
 Alternatively, there's another configuration available that employs [Trappist](https://github.com/paritytech/trappist) as parachain 2000.

-However, it's important to note that Trappist employs `pallet-xcm`, which currently lacks support for the withdrawal of reserve-backed assets from a remote location.
+However, it is important to note that Trappist employs `pallet-xcm`, which currently lacks support for the withdrawal of reserve-backed assets from a remote location.
 For additional information, refer to this [pull request](https://github.com/paritytech/polkadot-sdk/pull/1672).

 ---
 **Notes on Polkadot Versions**